 This offering constitutes our initial public offering of our shares of common stock.
 No public market for our shares of common stock currently exists.
-We have applied to list our shares of common stock on The Nasdaq Capital Market under the symbol "ALZN," and if approved we expect the shares to trade on The Nasdaq Capital Market, subject to completion of customary procedures.
+Our common stock has been approved for trading on The Nasdaq Capital Market under the symbol ALZN.